Gy-Hu/E-Syn/README.md

 ## TODO

-- [ ] Shell script to run all benchmarks
+- [x] Shell script to run all benchmarks
-- [ ] Fine-tune the parameters of egg and symREG
+- [x] Fine-tune the parameters of egg and symREG
 - [ ] Add more rewrite rules in egg
-- [ ] Add BDD to do equivalence checking
+- [x] Add BDD to do equivalence checking
-- [ ] Using monotonic cost function in symREG
+- [x] Using monotonic cost function in symREG
+- [ ] Optimize parser 2, avoid duplicated parsing